akash-network/awesome-akash/xmrig/README.md

 ## Default pools

-The default pool is [Hashvault](https://monero.hashvault.pro/en/dashboard).
+The default pool is [MoneroOcean](moneroocean.stream/).
 Input your Monero wallet address in the `WALLET=` variable.

+You can also set `POOL=herominers` or `POOL=hashvault`.
+This will attempt to auto-select the nearest pool to your deployment.

 ## Solo mining

-To enable solo mining on Hashvault, use `WALLET=solo:yourmoneroaddress` replacing yourmoneroaddress with your Monero wallet address.
+To enable solo mining use `POOL=herominers` and `WALLET=solo:yourmoneroaddress`.
+This will attempt to auto-select the nearest Herominers pool to your deployment.

+If you know the location of the provider, please manually define the `POOL=`

+Central Europe (Germany ): de.monero.herominers.com:1111
+Northern Europe (Finland ): fi.monero.herominers.com:1111
+Eastern Europe (Russia ): ru.monero.herominers.com:1111
+North America - East (Canada ): ca.monero.herominers.com:1111
+North America - West (USA ): us.monero.herominers.com:1111
+North America - East (USA ): us2.monero.herominers.com:1111
+South America (Brazil ): br.monero.herominers.com:1111
+Asia (HongKong ): hk.monero.herominers.com:1111
+Asia (South Korea ): kr.monero.herominers.com:1111
+South Asia (India ): in.monero.herominers.com:1111
+SouthEast Asia (Singapore ): sg.monero.herominers.com:1111
+Western Asia (Turkey ): tr.monero.herominers.com:1111
+Oceania (Australia ): au.monero.herominers.com:1111

 ## Changing the pool

-We recommend you use Hashvault for a reliable pool, however if you need to change it feel free using the `POOL=` and configure `WALLET=` and `PASSWORD=`.
+We recommend you use HeroMiners for a reliable pool, however if you need to change it feel free using the `POOL=` and configure `WALLET=` and `PASSWORD=`.

 ## Disabling TLS